IgniteUI/indigo-design-docfx/en/codegen/layout-codegen.md

 <img class="responsive-img" src="../images/layout_codegen_ext_comps.png" />

-Not that all of these grid features cannot be used separately and require a grid to have effect.
+Note that all of these grid features cannot be used separately and require a grid to have effect.
 The same applies to the TimePicker/DatePicker, it needs TimePicker/DatePicker Input in order for it to add features to the related component.(If you'd like to have only DatePicker or TimePicker as a separate component, you may want to use the Calendar)

 ## Limitations